bonngyn/donut/README.md

 # Donut
 ## App Description

+#### *Basic Manual*

+This app allows users to mark specific locations where any food or leftovers can be delivered for those in need.
+It is a map based application that has several functionalities:

+Adding markers - click the marker floating action button and long click on the map to add a new marker

+Delivering to markers - click on the marker and the window that pops up with the title and description.
+A new dialog box will appear that prompts wether you have delviered food to this marker or not.
+Upon delivery the marker disappears but can be added back by anyone else.

+Shake option - goto settings and turn on the shake feature! shake your phone and it will automatically direct you to the nearest marker available for those in need of food

+Search function - ability to search for locations and be directed to these locations on the map.

+Radius filter - filters the markers that show up on the map by radius

+Time filter - filters the markers so that only the markers that were placed within the last specified time show up on the map.

 #### *User Stories:*

 - As a user with leftover food, I want to be able to find places to donate my food, so that I don’t waste food